WISDEM/FLORISSE/README.md

   -Cython

 -For summary of the FLORIS model refer to:
-P. M. O. Gebraad, F. W. Teeuwisse, J.-W. van Wingerden, P. A. Fleming, S. D. Ruben, J. R. Marden, and L. Pao, ìA Data-Driven Model for Wind Plant Power Optimization by Yaw Control,î in Proceedings of the American Control Conference, 2014, pp. 3128ñ3134.
+P. M. O. Gebraad, F. W. Teeuwisse, J.-W. van Wingerden, P. A. Fleming, S. D. Ruben, J. R. Marden, and L. Pao, ‚ÄúA Data-Driven Model for Wind Plant Power Optimization by Yaw Control,‚Äù in Proceedings of the American Control Conference, 2014, pp. 3128‚Äì3134.

 -For full details refer to:
 Data-driven wind plant control, PhD Thesis, Pieter Gebraad 2014 [see: Chapter 4]